thien/spacebodies.cpp/Report/Report.md

 2. __Calibrate Gustafson’s law to your setup and discuss the outcome.
 Take your considerations on the algorithm complexity into account.__

 Gustafson estimated the speedup S gained by using N processors (instead of just one) for a task with a serial fraction(which does not benefit from parallelism) K as $S=N(1-N)K$.
-The table below shows the time measurements between serial and parallel times.
+The table below shows the time measurements between serial and parallel times, measured via the CPU time.
 From here, we can deduce K by looking at the time spent on serial operations as a fraction of the overall time.

 | Number of Bodies | Threads | Serial Time | Parallel Time (Per Thread) | Total Time | K |
 |------------------+---------+-------------+---------------+------------+---|